dustyp42/JVC-buttons/README.md

 ### Recommended installation instructions

 - NOTE: This installation will require discharging the tube.
-This is a **critical** for safety, and if you don’t know what this means, you’ve got a lot of background reading to do before opening up a CRT.
+This is **critical** for safety, and if you don’t know what this means, you’ve got a lot of background reading to do before opening up a CRT.
 Also, these plastic parts are old and brittle, so go slowly.

 - Unplug monitor, remove the case, including the black rear panel, and discharge the tube.